tinyplex/tinybase/site/guides/10_releases.md

 have also been added to ui-react module.
 A number of other minor React hooks have been added to support the components above.

+Demos have been updated to demonstrate the ui-react-dom module and the StoreInspector component where appropriate.

 ## v4.0

 This major release provides Persister modules that connect TinyBase to SQLite